RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 CONFIGURE_SCHEDULER_USER
 ------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_SCHEDULER_USER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the user shall provide a scheduler algorithm to the application.

-NOTES:
+.. rubric:: NOTES:

 This scheduler configuration option is an advanced configuration option.
 Think twice before you use it.

 RTEMS allows the application to provide its own task/thread scheduling algorithm.
 In order to do this, one shall define ``CONFIGURE_SCHEDULER_USER`` to indicate the application provides its own scheduling algorithm.
 If ``CONFIGURE_SCHEDULER_USER`` is defined then the following additional macros shall be defined:

 * ``CONFIGURE_SCHEDULER`` shall be defined to a static definition of the scheduler data structures of the user scheduler.

 * ``CONFIGURE_SCHEDULER_TABLE_ENTRIES`` shall be defined to a scheduler table entry initializer for the user scheduler.

 * ``CONFIGURE_SCHEDULER_USER_PER_THREAD`` shall be defined to the type of the per-thread information of the user scheduler.

 At this time, the mechanics and requirements for writing a new scheduler are evolving and not fully documented.
-It is recommended that you look at the existing Deterministic Priority Scheduler in
-    ``cpukit/score/src/schedulerpriority*.c`` for guidance.
-For guidance on
-    the configuration macros, please examine ``cpukit/sapi/include/confdefs.h``
-    for how these are defined for the Deterministic Priority Scheduler.
+It is recommended that you look at the existing Deterministic Priority Scheduler in ``cpukit/score/src/schedulerpriority*.c`` for guidance.
+For guidance on the configuration macros, please examine ``cpukit/sapi/include/confdefs.h`` for how these are defined for the Deterministic Priority Scheduler.